dennyjj/stoockie/README.md

-A cronjob to get the stock price through telegram bot every day
+A cronjob to get the stock price through telegram bot every day.
+Deploy on AWS with lambda, eventbridge